Stenanthemum arens: Description

 Stenanthemum arens is a twiggy shrub, its young stems covered with soft or shaggy, greyish or rust-coloured hairs.
-Its leaves are broadly egg-shaped with the narrower end toards the base, or almost round, 4–7 mm long and wide on a petiole 1–2 mm long, with narrowly triangular to linear stipules 2–4 mm long at the base.
+Its leaves are broadly egg-shaped with the narrower end towards the base, or almost round, 4–7 mm long and wide on a petiole 1–2 mm long, with narrowly triangular to linear stipules 2–4 mm long at the base.
 Both surfaces of the leaves are covered with greyish, star-shaped hairs.
 The leaves are often folded lengthwise.
 The flowers are borne in groups of 10 to 20 up to 10 mm wide with bracts 1.5–2.5 mm long and surrounded by whitish flower leaves.
 Each flower is on a shaggy-hair pedicel up to 0.2 mm long.
 The floral tube is 0.9–1.2 mm long and 1.2–1.5 mm wide, the sepals 1.2–1.4 mm long and the petals 0.7–0.8 mm long.
 Flowering has been observed in July, and the fruit is 2.2–3.0 mm long.